NeoWorldMan/GA-Tech/Project 1/13-Elk-Stack-Project_Resources_README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting unathorized access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - The load balancer distributes the web requests load to the two web servers making their processing more efficient to maintain a higher level of availability and responsiveness.
 The jump box machine is set up to minimize the open ports of the servers to minimize attack surface against potential hacking attacks.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system performance.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network, as well as watch system metrics, such as CPU usage; attempted SSH logins; sudo escalation failures; etc.
 - Filebeat collects data about the file system.
 - Metricbeat collects machine metrics, such as uptime.